Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/highrise-homino/rules/_index.md

 The placement rules are simple.

 * It needs to connect to an existing domino and can't overlap.
-* Walls need to match.
-Floors also need to match, unless there's a wall between them.
+* Floors need to match (unless there's a wall/door between them).
+* You can't connect a door and a wall.

 You may also _destroy_ as much of your personal map as you want, as long as your map is _connected_ (no loose parts) by the end of your turn.
 The destroyed tiles are discarded permanently.
 This is called **Construction Work** and can have other consequences (such as guests leaving).

-See [Tiles](#tiles) for details about what every icon or tile type means.
+See [Objects](#objects) for details about what every icon on a domino means.

+@TODO: EXAMPLE IMAGE

 {{% /rules-block %}}